Chinese Surname

 Sorting of Chinese Surnames:No.240 Sung version of the Hundred Surnames: NO.356 place

-Northern Song Dynasty statesman and scholar, known for his pivotal role in the Chanyuan Treaty during the Liao invasion.
+a Northern Song Dynasty statesman and writer, known for his forthright advice and his role in the Chanyuan Treaty.

 The surname 寇 (Kòu) has ancient roots, possibly tied to royalty or significant historical figures.
 It’s a name that carries a sense of history and authority.